P11sami/ETL_project_Databricks_python/README.md

-The visualizations from the [code](code/Visualizations.py) folder are then performed to gain insight into driver performance.
+The visualizations from the [visualization](code/Visualizations.py) file are then performed to gain insight into driver performance.

 Top 5 drivers by race wins